ladybug-tools/ladybug-rhino/README.md

 the ladybug core Python library.
 Note that this library has dependencies on Rhino SDK and Grasshopper SDK and is intended to contain all of such dependencies for the LBT-Grasshopper plugin.
-It is NOT intended to be run with cPython with the exception of running the CLI.
+It is NOT intended to be run with cPython with the exceptions of running the CLI or when used with the cPython capabilities in Rhino 8.

 ## Installation